SPOD is a major player in the Print On Demand industry….

 4. Repurpose Them

-You (and your loved ones) don’t have to feel overwhelmed by caps cluttering up your living space.
-Use one of the above strategies to get your (practical) obsession under control.
+With these tips, you (and your loved ones) don’t have to feel overwhelmed by caps cluttering up your living space.
+So feel free to use one of the above strategies to control your (practical) obsession.